Fair Division via Resource Augmentation: Exact Maximin Shares

 Together with the example in~\cite{feige2021tight} of an instance with $n=3$ additive agents that does not admit an MMS allocation, Lemma~\ref{lem:nmin2_lemma} implies a tight bound on the number of copies for $3$ additive agents.

-\begin{corollary} For every instance with 3 additive valuations, a single copy of a single item suffices to guarantee a full MMS allocation.
+\begin{corollary} For every instance with 3 additive agents, a single copy of a single item suffices to guarantee an exact MMS allocation.
 This is tight, i.e., there are instances where one copy is required. \end{corollary}

-\paragraph{Remark.} One can consider a similar question in the context of chore allocation, and ask ``what is the maximum number of chores that can be assigned to agents such that no agent's cost is larger than their maximin share''; that is, how many chores are needed to be set aside in order to produce a full MMS allocation.
-It turns out that an analogous process to $\matchnfill$ in the context of chores outputs an allocation where at most $n-2$ items are disposed of, and each agent is allocated a bundle of cost no larger than their MMS value.
-More on this is in Appendix~\ref{sec:full-n-2-chores}.